 The Town of Glastonbury works on a Fiscal Year basis that runs from July 1 to June 30.
 The Mill Rate is set by the Board of Finance, usually between March 15 and April 15 for the coming year, however, per Town Charter no later than May 29.
 As required by State of Connecticut Statutes, every five years the Grand List of taxable property is revalued to current market values.
 The years that Re-valuations have been performed in Glastonbury are mentioned in the Comments Section below.
-For more information on how the taxes for the Town of Glastonbury are derived click here.

 |Fiscal Year||Grand list year||Mill Rate||Comments|

 Tax bills are generated as of July 1, the first day of the fiscal year based on the preceding October 1 Grand List of assessed property values which represents approximately 70% of market value.
 Real Estate and personal property tax bills are due in two installments, July 1 and January 1.
 Motor Vehicle tax bills are due July 1.

 The Town of Glastonbury Collects Taxes for both the Town Of Glastonbury and the Glastonbury Public Schools.
 The table below reflects how the taxes are put to use for the current fiscal year: